Award/Recognition Menu

 Funding

 Honoraria funded by accrued interest earned from initial funding endowment provided by NEC and Philips; managed by the IEEE Foundation.
-If there is insufficient interest in the account to fund the award, the Society will provide the supplemental funding.
-The plaque is funded by the Society.
-Award is funded via CAS Award Fund in the IEEE Foundation.
+If there is insufficient interest in the account to fund the award, the Society will provide the funding.
+The plaque is funded by the IEEE Circuits and Systems Society.
+Award is funded via the IEEE Circuits and Systems Society Award Fund in the IEEE Foundation.
+The society/council's budget includes the amount for this award and the budget is net positive with the inclusion of the award.

 Presentation